ajdillhoff/personal-site/content/notes/kernels.md

 \exp\Big(-\frac{\\|\mathbf{x}-\mathbf{x'}\\|^2}{2\sigma^2}\Big) = \sum\_{n=0}^\infty \frac{\Big(-\frac{\\|\mathbf{x}-\mathbf{x'}\\|^2}{2\sigma^2}\Big)^n}{n!}.
 \\]

-This expansion can be viewed as an infnite sum of polynomial terms.
+This expansion can be viewed as an infinite sum of polynomial terms.
 A more formal proof of this result can be found [here.](https://pages.cs.wisc.edu/~matthewb/pages/notes/pdf/svms/RBFKernel.pdf)

 The benefit of this result is that it allows us to work in a high-dimensional space without explicitly transforming the input.
 This is especially useful when the input space is infinite-dimensional, such as with text data.
 It is also used to compare the similarity of documents without explicitly transforming the input into a high-dimensional space.